7 best virtual office software for remote team collaboration

 Key features:

-- Sections to organize documents and apps
+• Sections to organize content

-- In-app support
+• In-app support

 Pricing: